 Off-site classes may up to 5:1 in the USA.
-For Over Seas or out of Country Schools this ratio may be increased to 6:1.
 Three observers without K9's may be attached to each trainer.
 For USA schools a 50% non-refundable deposit for the entire cost of the course is required to reserve any training dates.
 In Europe, a 30% non-refundable deposit for the total cost of the course is required.
 Should the host change the dates of training there will be a 10% change fee but the remainder of the deposit will be moved to the new date.